Funatiq/cuclark/README.md

 Especially:
 - `set_targets.sh` and `classify_metagenome.sh`: They allow you to classify your metagenomes against several database(s) (downloaded from NCBI or available "locally" in your disk).
+See section "CLASSIFICATION OF METAGENOMIC SAMPLES" for details.
+- `download_data.sh`, `download_taxondata.sh` and `make_metadata.sh` are called by `set_targets.sh` to download a specific database and taxonomy tree data from NCBI, and to associate the genomes of the database with the corresponding taxons, respectively.
+Although it is possible to use these scripts on their own, we recommend to simply use `set_targets.sh` to carry out all necessery steps.